-Extracting essential oils by the method of pressing, is an age-old practice.
-However, with the advent of technology, distillers have made extraction of oil from flowers, leaves, bark, and roots of the plants, very easy.
-Besides distillation, solvent extraction is also used to.
-They have a long history of being used in medicine, cosmetics, household items, and flavoring food.
+Extracting essential oils by pressing is an age-old practice.
+Modern distillers make extracting oil from flowers, leaves, bark and roots of plants very easy.
+Besides distillation, solvent extraction is also used.
+They have been used in medicine, cosmetics, household items and flavoring food since long time.

 The extraction can be done in four ways, namely, water distillation, steam distillation, dry steam distillation and solvent distillation.
 Some plants and herbs are just too delicate to handle steam distillation, and need water distillation process to get the right grade of essential oil.